The Benefits of Green Tea

 For centuries, cultures have boasted the miraculous curing effects contained in green tea.
 But recent scientific studies show that the legends behind green tea might be more than mythical folklore.

 Drinking green tea has been linked to many health benefits including fighting viruses, slowing the aging process, lowering LDL cholesterol, strengthening weak immune systems, and helping to eliminate bad breath, to name just a few.
 It’s also been suggested that green tea helps you lose weight.
 Compounds in the tea help to increase the metabolism.
 They also encourage the body to release carbohydrates more slowly.
 This prolongs and increases energy, but also helps to inhibit the movement of glucose to storage units in the body and prevents the energy from being immediately stored as fat.
-This could explain why regular green tea drinkers are so slim.

 The secret of green